 1 And Bezaleel made the ark of shittim wood.
 Two and a half cubits was its length, a cubit and a half its breadth, and a cubit and a half its height.
-2 And he overlaid it with pure gold inside and outside and made a crown of gold for it round about.
+2 And he overlaid it with pure gold inside and outside and made a crown of gold for it all around.
 3 And he cast for it four rings of gold to be set by its four corners, even two rings upon one side of it and two rings upon the other side of it.
 4 And he made staffs of shittim wood and overlaid them with gold.
 5 And he put the staffs into the rings by the sides of the ark to bear the ark.
 6 And he made the mercy-seat of pure gold.
 Two and a half cubits was its length and one cubit and a half its breadth.
 7 And he made two cherubim of gold, beaten out of one piece he made them, on the two ends of the mercy-seat: 8 One cherub on the end on this side and another cherub on the other end on that side.
 Of one piece with the mercy-seat he made the cherubim on its two ends.
 9 And the cherubim spread out their wings on high, covering the mercy-seat with their wings, with their faces to one another, even toward the mercy-seat were the faces of the cherubim.

 17 And he made the candlestick of pure gold.
 Of beaten work he made the candlestick.
 Its shaft, its branch, its bowls, its knobs, and its flowers were of the same.
 18 And there were six branches proceeding from its sides: three branches of the candlestick from one side of it and three branches of the candlestick from the other side of it.
 19 Three bowls made after the fashion of almonds in one branch, a knob and a flower, and three bowls made like almonds in another branch, a knob and a flower—likewise throughout the six branches proceeding from the candlestick.
 20 And in the candlestick there were four bowls made like almonds, its knobs and its flowers, 21 And a knob under two branches of the same, a knob under two branches of the same, and a knob under two branches of the same, according to the six branches proceeding from it.
 22 Their knobs and their branches were of the same.
 All of it was one beaten work of pure gold.
 23 And he made its seven lamps, its snuffers, and its snuff-dishes of pure gold.
 24 Of a talent of pure gold he made it and all its vessels.